 Dalhousie lies 560 Kilometers from Delhi and 313 Kilometers from Chandigarh.
-From Delhi we took a halt at Chandigarh and started next day early at 9:00 am to reach Dalhousie on time.
+Further, Khajjiar lies 22 km from Dalhousie via Dalhousie Chamba road and 23 km from Chamba.
+From Delhi we took a halt at Chandigarh and started the next day early at 9:00 am to reach Dalhousie on time.

 Route from Chandigarh – Chandigarh – Roopnagar – Garshankar – Dasuya –Pathankot – Dalhousie – Khajjiar

-Next morning, the sky was clear, but had some hovering clouds.
+The next morning, the sky was clear but had some hovering clouds.
 And within an hour, the weather took a drastic turn from sunny to cloudy.
-It started raining and locals predicted of snowing in Khajjiar .
-Hearing this , we immediately packed and left for Khajjiar, which lies 23 kilometers ahead.
+It started raining and locals predicted snowing in Khajjiar.
+Hearing this, we immediately packed and left for Khajjiar, which lies 23 kilometers ahead.
 But as soon we reached near Gandhi Chownk Market in Dalhousie, there was a big Que of vehicles apart snow and slush.
-Traffic was halted and was not allowed ahead to Khajjiar because of the road block due to snow.
-On further inquiry we learnt that it will probably take month or more to open this route.
+Traffic was halted and was not allowed ahead to Khajjiar because of the roadblock due to snow.
+On further inquiry, we learned that it will probably take months or more to open this route.

-We started looking for another route option in GPS and the only way was to go via Chamba.
-It too looked completely luck dependent, as the Chamba – Khajjiar route was also closed due to snow till yesterday.
+We started looking for another route option in GPS and the only way was to go Khajjiar from Dalhousie was via Chamba.
+It too looked completely luck dependent, as the Chamba to Khajjiar road was also closed due to snow till yesterday.